cdig/cd-module/README.md

 curl -fsS https://raw.githubusercontent.com/cdig/cd-module-template/v2/dist/.gitignore > .gitignore
 npm install
 gulp evolve
+bower update && bower prune && bower update
+# WHEN YOU SEE THIS, WE ARE DONE
 ```

  After you paste it in to your Terminal, stuff will start running.
-Just for good measure, hit the return key once (otherwise, gulp evolve might not run).
+Just for good measure, hit the return key once (otherwise, the last task might not run).
 When it's done, it'll tell you at the bottom of the Terminal.

 # Major Changes